darshan1624/django_concepts/README.md

     5) Created a search bar form, to query specific values from table.
     Used Q (from django.db.models import Q) to apply multiple OR conditons on diff columns.

+    6) Create a seperate html page to see_marks of individual student.
+Show subject, marks.
+Total marks (sum every subj), rank.
+Create view for same.
+Used aggregate to get total marks.

+    7) To find rank. first identified total marks of each student, using annotate.
+Then sorted marks in descending order, then used for loop with counter to indetify rank.
+    Since, above appraoch requires rank to be indetifed each time, when someone looks for particular student marks.
+    So, we stored rank in model Rank(student, student_rank, date_of_report_card_generation).
+    Created function student_ranks in seed.py to add ranks to each student.
+    Now once we have the id of student we can identify rank of the student.